-If you like online convenience, your financial plan will always be available to you 24/7 via direct connection with one of the most highly regarded planning platforms throughout the entire investment and planning industry, hosted by PIE collaborate in real-time, as we talk by phone, or conduct live online meetings.
+If you like online convenience, your financial plan will always be available to you 24/7 via direct connection with one of the most highly regarded planning platforms throughout the entire investment and planning industry, hosted by PIE Technologies.

-Technologies.
 You'll be able to save it, print it, download it, and even conduct your own 'what-if' scenarios.
-Naturally, during the planning process, we'll be able to
+Naturally, during the planning process, we'll be able to collaborate in real-time, as we talk by phone, or conduct live on-line meetings.

 Your investment portfolio and all holdings, sophisticated performance, and related tax information will also be available to you 24/7 with everything updated as of the previous night's closing on a direct, safe and secure connection direct with your custodian.

 Taxable accounts can also enjoy tax management advantages.

-You will have all the advantages of utilizing the custodial services of a major Wall Street firm while working with an INDEPENDENT advisor who works only for you, providing INDEPENDENT coaching and advice.
+You will have all the advantages of utilizing the custodial services of a major Wall Street firm while working with an INDEPENDENT CERTIFIED FINANCIAL PLANNER® professional and a Registered Investment Advisor who is an ACCREDITED INVESTMENT FIDUCIARY® advisor working only for you.